ddc-java/ddc-day-book/content/formatting.md

 The list above will be rendered as

 > Branch
 > : A named sub-tree of revisions within a repository.
-Every non-empty repository includes at least one branch (usually `master`).
+Every non-empty repository includes at least one branch (usually `main` or `master`).
 Changes to content in one branch do not directly affect content in other branches, unless/until those branches are merged.
 >
 > Commit
 > : A timestamped record of a set of changes (new files, deleted files, modified files) recorded in a repository.